-During the year ended December 31, 2023, the Company granted 230,411 restricted common shares with an aggregate grant date fair value of approximately \$0.01 million to the members of our Board of Directors under the equity incentive plan.
-The common shares are fully vested upon issuance but are restricted to trading for a period of one year from the date of grant.
-There was no stock-based compensation for the year ended December 31, 2022.
+During the year ended December 31, 2024, the Company granted 300,000 restricted shares of common stock with an aggregate grant date fair value of approximately \$0.02 million to the members of the Board of Directors under the equity incentive plan.
+During the year ended December 31, 2023, the Company granted 230,411 restricted shares of common stock with an aggregate grant date fair value of approximately \$0.01 million to the members of the Board of Directors under the equity incentive plan.
+The shares of common stock were fully vested upon issuance but are restricted from trading for a period of one year from the date of grant.

-7. Related Party Transactions
+6. Related Party Transactions